tophatsilk/tophat-silk/docs/developerManual/Introduction.md

 │   └── TaskLoader.purs
 └── Main.purs

-<sup>(i)</sup>This module and its directory were added in this fork to start the separation of datatype dependent code fron non-dependent code.
+<sup>(i)</sup>This module and its directory were added in this fork
+to start the separation of datatype dependent code from non-dependent code.
 </pre>

 **Figure 1: Directory structure of the frontend.**

-And though we will try to avoid copying code that is already in the project, in this manual, the Main module is shown below to demonstrate the peculiarities of 'programming for the web', or, in this case, 'programming for an UI' in purescript:
+And though we will try to avoid copying code that is already in the project in this manual, the Main module is shown below to demonstrate the peculiarities of 'programming for the web', or, in this case, 'programming for an UI' in purescript:
 ```
 module Main where